charlesclz03/flowforge/DOCS/atomic-design/ATOMIC_REFACTOR_SUMMARY.md

 ## Conclusion

 The atomic design refactor has been successfully completed!
-FlowForge now has:
+Freestyla now has:

 ✅ A clear, scalable component architecture
 ✅ Improved code organization and maintainability